Maha: Empty gas tanker suffers tyre burst, veers off on railway tracks; major tragedy averted | Business

 - India

-Fortunately, no train was passing when the incident occurred near Atgaon station, around 95 kms from here, they said, adding trains on both Up and Down tracks were just a station behind.
+According to officials, a major tragedy was averted thanks to alertness shown by track maintainer Dilip Wagh who reported the incident to the control room through a senior section engineer and the traffic was immediately stopped.
+Fortunately, no train was passing when the incident occurred near Atgaon station, around 95 km from here, they said, adding trains on both Up and Down tracks were just a station behind.

-Central railway said the incident occurred between Asangaon and Atgaon stations around 7.30 pm.
+The Central Railway said the incident occurred between Asangaon and Atgaon stations around 7.30 pm.

 Sutar said the help of the Maharashtra Disaster Control was sought for removal of the gas tanker from the tracks, apart from sending railway's relief cranes and vehicles to the spot.